-In this part you use MLRun's serving runtime to deploy the trained models from the previous stage a Voting Ensemble using max vote logic.

-You will also use MLRun's Feature store to receive the latest tag of the online Feature Vector we defined in the previous stage.
+In this part you use MLRun's serving runtime to deploy your trained models from the previous stage, a Voting Ensemble using max vote logic.
+You also use MLRun's Feature store to receive the latest tag of the online Feature Vector you defined in the previous stage.